sreddyvariPK/python_training/README.md

 **10. Lists** - Refer /practices/practices/lists.py for more exercises

-​	Its mutable
+​	Lists are mutable

-​	Can have duplicates
+​	Lists Can have duplicates

-​	Can access using index Create using[]
+​	Lists Can access using index Create using[]

-​	Can have different data types data
+​	Lists Can have different data types data

 ​	Can compare the lists

-**List Methods are:**
+**Some of List Methods are:**

 append() - Adds an element at the end